 How one homeowner learned not to be intimidated by her marble floors.

 Ideas for incorporating natural stone into your RV’s interior design.

 What you should know before installing stone in wet areas.

 When a trained architect was looking for a beautiful landscape on the West Coast to build a vacation home for his family, he looked no further than the Santa Lucia Preserve.

-Using contrasting colors and two different types of stone in the same kitchen may seem unconventional, but it’s actually an attractive trend that is growing in popularity.
+Using contrasting colors and two different types of stone in the same kitchen is an attractive trend that is growing in popularity.